barrryblock/barrryblock.github.io/_posts/2025-03-06-securing-smart-meters.md

 ---

 When I embarked on my MSc in Cyber Security Engineering, I didn’t expect to find myself knee-deep in smart meters, Advanced Metering Infrastructure (AMI), and operational technology (OT) security.
-But here we are—one coursework and countless security assessments later, I developed a framework to secure AMI networks and smart meters from cyber threats.
+But here we are, one coursework and countless security assessments later, I developed a framework to secure AMI networks and smart meters from cyber threats.
 Here’s how it went down.

 ## AMI and Smart Meters: A Double-Edged Sword
 Smart meters and AMI networks are the backbone of modern utility infrastructure, offering real-time consumption monitoring, remote diagnostics, and automated billing.
-But like all great tech, they come with security risks—spoofing, data manipulation, and denial-of-service attacks, to name a few.
+But like all great tech, they come with security risks: spoofing, data manipulation, and denial-of-service attacks, to name a few.

 ### The Security Challenges
 I dissected AMI’s security risks using the **STRIDE** threat modeling framework: